richafnu/Viva/Viva/glint/reports/driver-impact-report.md

 - **Company**: Displays team scores in comparison to company-wide scores for the same questions.
 Helpful for users with more than one area of responsibility.
 - **My Teams**: Compares a team's score to an overall score derived from a user’s data access.
 Helpful for users with more than one area of responsibility.
 - **Average Question**: Presents a single, overall score for all questions and respondents within your access.
 Helpful for users looking for some level of variance in their score.

-### View Strengths & Opportunities versus Company

-Managers should first look at the Strength & Opportunity report versus Company or another internal comparison, if available.
-While Benchmark is a valuable comparison, most often Company is more informative because the comparison is internal.

-A manager with scores *below* company average should focus on the items with the biggest gaps as those reflect the greatest opportunity for improvement.
-For this reason, the **Take Action** button defaults to the Opportunities section of the S&O report.

-Managers with scores *above* Company can change to view S&O vs. Benchmark to gain a sense of what areas may help to close gaps.

-If you're looking at *Company* results* and the default comparison is also *Company*, the driver analysis shows *Average Question* as the comparison - otherwise there would be no comparison ratio.

 ## Derive Strengths and Opportunities (S&Os) from the Driver Impact report